SebastianGlavind/PhD-study/README.md

 The following tutorials are implemented in Python;

 - [Neural network regression using keras and tensorflow](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Neural-networks/NNReg.ipynb).
-This tutorial introduces neural network regression with keras and tensorflow by considering the Boston Housing data set; first, in a single-output setting; and second, in a multi-output setting.
+This tutorial introduces neural network regression with keras and tensorflow by considering the Boston housing data set; first, in a single-output setting; and second, in a multi-output setting.
 Finally, the tutorial considers hyperparameters tuning in general models using random search cross-validation.

 ## Gradient boosting
 *TODO*